xmpuspus/text-summarizer/README.md

 ### Description
 I used a text summarizer based off of [this paper](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf).
-I built a web application that summarizes english text.
+I built a web application that summarizes english text from plain text or url parsing.
+Link to the text summarizer can be found [here](https://text-summarizer-textrank.herokuapp.com/).

 ### Deployment Through Web Application